Tagline Here

 The stakes are high, especially when you’re facing the possibility of prison time, hefty fines, or a permanent criminal record.
 But with the right legal representation, you can fight back and protect your rights.

 At Shugar Law Office, we understand the stress and uncertainty that come with assault charges.
 Whether you’re facing a simple assault accusation or a serious felony charge, we’re here to guide you through every step of the legal process.
-Our team is dedicated to building a strong defense, challenging the evidence against you, and fighting for the best possible outcome.
+Our experienced criminal defense attorneys are dedicated to building a strong defense, challenging the evidence against you, and fighting for the best possible outcome.

 Don’t let an assault charge dictate the rest of your life.
 If you’re facing accusations in New Jersey, contact us for a consultation.
-We’ll help you understand your case, explore your options, and develop a defense strategy tailored to your unique situation.
+Our experienced attorney help you understand your case, explore your legal options, and develop a defense strategy tailored to your unique situation.

 Frequently Asked Questions (FAQ)